malcolmlett/malcolmlett.github.io/A-Theory-of-Consciousness-v2.md

 * **Iteration 2 thought**: Meta-thought - Thought that depends on having an awareness of one's own thoughts, but doesn't explicitly take note of the fact that we are observing our thoughts.
 This is the control mechanism that is so important for maintaining stable thought.
 For example, when making judgement calls about whether a particular thought process is proving productive, or realising that we made a mistake.

-* **Iteration 3 thought**: "Meta-meta-thought or Meta-awareness - Thoughts about the fact that one is aware of their own thoughts.
+* **Iteration 3 thought**: Meta-meta-thought or Meta-awareness - Thoughts about the fact that one is aware of their own thoughts.
 For example, Descartes' famous "I think therefore I am" quote is the result of Iteration 3 thought.
 It is here that we compare our own awareness of thought to our socially constructed understanding of the term 'consciousness' and conclude that we, also, are conscious.

 An example application of the visceral loop is seen in the following sequence of one's inner voice:
 1. "What's 3 + 5?
 Must be 7"
-2. "oh woops, I made that mistake last time.
+2. "Oh woops, I made that mistake last time.
 I remember it turned out to be 8"
 3. "I just had a thought about a past mistake.
 I can hear my own thoughts"

 Iteration 2 requires the labelling of input data in relation to the mind schema.
 I can only say that "I remember" because I have a concept of "I" vs "not I" (ie: the mind schema itself) and that the data is indicated as being sourced from that "I" (ie: a relationship between I and the mind schema).